onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 * A vector encoding:

-  * macro constraints from Q103 (for example growth regime tags, output constraints),
+  * macro constraints from Q103, for example growth regime tags, output constraints,
   * environmental and resource constraints from Q091 and Q098,
   * demographic and technological background.